Deadlines and Escalations in Workflows

 Deadlines can also be set by editing the workbench views and mapping for a given workflow.
 To do so:

-1. Open the desired workflows Designer and go to Edit > Edit Workflow Views and Mappings.
+1. Open the desired workflow designer and go to Edit > Edit Workflow Views and Mappings.

-2. In the view that needs a deadline added to it, right-click on the view and select Add Column.
+2. On the applicable view, right-click the view and select Add Column.

 3. In the Component dropdown, select WorkflowDeadline.